 The MGI (Media Gateway Interface) card supports a diverse range of features and applications.
-The selectable features are H.323 VoIP trunking, SIP VoIP trunking, OfficeServ 7100 System Networking via IP and the Samsung ITP 5100 series keyphones.
+The selectable features are H.323 VoIP trunking, SIP VoIP trunking, OfficeServ 7200 System Networking via IP and the Samsung ITP 5000 series keyphones.
 MGI cards support these features on a per port basis.
 Each MGI card has an embedded RJ 45 10/100 BaseT Ethernet female connector on the face of each card which allows a standard RJ45 UTP data cable connection for IP network connections.
 LEDs on the front of the card provide operational status.
-The MGI cards automatically detect 100BaseT Ethernet networks.
+The MGI cards automatically detect 10BaseT or 100BaseT Ethernet networks.
 There are no selectable options on the MGI cards.
-The on-board MGI of the 7100 shares the MP-10's RJ-45 connector.